nanocurrency/nano-docs/docs/node-implementation/contributing.md

 * Supporting material/references
 * The potential security impact of the bug

+It is strongly recommended to encrypt the email using GPG and the pubkeys for this purpose can be found on the [SECURITY file](https://github.com/nanocurrency/nano-node/blob/develop/SECURITY.md) in the node repository.
 The Nano Foundation will work to determine potential impacts and coordinate resolution in a node release.

 ### Code Process